 The water cooler arguments over tool superiority are always entertaining, but will never be settled.
 Some people prefer R over Python.
 Some argue that visual UI’s are better than SQL.
 Everybody has their favorite tools and in principle, data scientists and data engineers should be free to write tests in the tool of their choice.
 On the other hand, very few people are familiar with all the tools so a typical data pipeline can’t be easily enhanced with tests.
 The skillset problem is a major bottleneck in test development.

 A DataOps Platform that encompasses all of the data organization’s stacks and toolchains makes it much easier to augment a toolchain with DataOps methods.
 A DataOps Platform connects with each of the tools within the stacks and provides a common domain for orchestration, testing, monitoring, management, and other DataOps functions.
-For example, you can write tests that monitor real-time data operations within the common domain of the DataOps superstructure.
+For example, you can write tests that monitor real-time data operations within the common domain of the DataOps process hub.
 You can learn one tool and test inputs, outputs, and business logic at any step in the data pipeline (Figure 5).

 DataKitchen is an example of a DataOps Platform.
 It complements your existing tools and unifies your end-to-end toolchains.
 It operates as the control center for your DataOps program and enables your team to implement DataOps without learning multiple new technologies or programming languages.
 Instead, team members can continue to use the tools they know and love.
 Once their preferred technologies connect to the DataOps Platform, it guides the users and teams to develop, deploy, and enhance complex data analytic systems according to DataOps methods.